-Secondary school teachers educate young people aged 11 to 16, and up to age 19 in schools with sixth forms.Job Category:
+Secondary school teachers teach children from 11 to 16, or up to 19 in schools with sixth forms.Job Category:

 What you will do:

 - prepare teaching materials, set up the classroom and organise displays

 - plan and teach lessons and work with small groups of students

 - mark work and talk to parents and carers about their children’s progress

 - manage the work of teaching assistants

 - follow safeguarding procedures and work with careers advisers, counsellors, education psychologists and social workers

 - organise trips, after school clubs or exam revision classes

 - work and attend meetings and training outside of usual working hours